SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 Text based configuration is the more basic approach.
 It provides a plain text box in the UI to retrieve, edit, and send a configuration text to the device.
 The text is sent as one string using UTF-8 characters, however, it can be structured using json, xml, key-value pairs, [SmartRest data format](#https://cumulocity.com/guides/reference/smartrest/#data-format), or any other markup that the device is able to parse.
-The current configuration state of the device is communicated with the `c8y_Configuration` fragment in the device’s own managed object.
+The current configuration state of the device is communicated with the `c8y_Configuration` fragment in the device’s own managed object in the inventory.
 It contains the complete configuration including all control characters as a string.
 It is recommended to use text based confugureation for small configurations that are human readable.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: